dsb-lab/Docker-Pijuan/README.md

-Docker file documents in order to make a docker that reproduces the conditions of the analysis of [Pijuan-Sata et al](https://github.com/MarioniLab/EmbryoTimecourse2018).
+Docker file documents in order to make a docker that reproduces the conditions of the single cell analysis of [Pijuan-Sata et al. (2018)](https://github.com/MarioniLab/EmbryoTimecourse2018).